WJCI: History

-On April 1, 2010, WGL-FM changed their format from adult standards (simulcasting WGL 1250 AM) to Hot Adult Contemporary, branded as "V102.9".
-WGL (AM) continued broadcasting the "River" standards format as "1250 The River."
-The simulcast with the AM station returned on June 3, 2013, when both WGL-FM and WGL switched to an oldies format, including a morning show hosted by former WLYV and WQHK-FM disc jockey Rick Hughes, as well as an afternoon show with Pat White carried over from WGL AM's standards format.
+On April 1, 2010, WGL-FM changed its format to hot adult contemporary, branded as "V102.9".
+WGL (AM) continued broadcasting the "River" standards format as "1250 The River".
+The simulcast with the AM station returned at 6 a.m on June 3, 2013, when both WGL-FM and WGL switched to an oldies format, including a morning show hosted by former WLYV and WQHK-FM disc jockey Rick Hughes, as well as an afternoon show with Pat White carried over from WGL AM's standards format.
 As part of the change, Delilah was dropped from the WGL-FM lineup.

-On June 3, 2013, at 6AM, after playing Fun's Some Nights WGL-FM abruptly changed their format from hot adult contemporary to oldies, branded as "Oldies 102.9".

 In March 2014, Adams Radio Group entered an agreement to purchase Summit City's cluster (which includes WGL AM and FM).
 Days later, Adams announced they would purchase Oasis Radio Group's stations.
-To meet ownership limits, Adams will retain WNHT, WGL and WXKE, as well as acquiring Oasis Radio Group's WJFX and WBTU, while selling off WHPP to Fort Wayne Catholic Radio, and selling WGL-FM to Calvary Radio Network.
+To meet ownership limits, Adams retained WNHT, WGL and WXKE, as well as acquiring Oasis Radio Group's WJFX and WBTU, while selling off WHPP to Fort Wayne Catholic Radio, and selling WGL-FM to Calvary Radio Network.
 WGL-FM dropped the oldies format for Christian programming on June 2, 2014.
 The last song on Oldies 102.9 was American Pie by Don McLean.
-On June 11, 2014, 102.9 changed its callsign to the current WJCI.
+On June 11, 2014, 102.9 changed its cal lsign to WJCI.
 The first song on The Calvary Radio Network was Peace In The Valley by Elvis Presley, introduced by Taylor Swift, who said that Presley is her favorite singer of all time.